silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 SilverStripe 3.0 and replaced the `ComplexTableField`, `TableListField`, and `TableField` from previous versions of SilverStripe.

+Each GridField is build from a number of components.
+Without any components, a GridField has almost no functionality.
+The components are responsible for formatting data to be readable and also modifying it.

+A gridfield with only the `GridFieldDataColumn` component will display a set of read-only columns taken from your data list, without any headers or pagination.

-At its basic usable form it has a `GridFieldDataColumn` component.
+At its basic usable form it has a  component.
 Large datasets don't fit to one page, so you could add a `GridFieldPaginator` to paginatate the data.
 Sorting is supported by adding a `GridFieldSortableHeader` that enables sorting on fields that can be sorted.